allen-sanchez/portfolio/index.md

 # 💻 IT Support & Technical Portfolio

 Hi!
-I’m **Allen Sanchez**, an aspiring IT Support Specialist passionate about troubleshooting, system administration, networking, and security.
+I’m **Mick Allen Sanchez**, an aspiring IT Support Specialist passionate about troubleshooting, system administration, networking, and security.
 This site showcases my projects, hands-on labs, and certifications.

 ---